Fine Art BA (Hons)

 One of the best things about the course is having real life practising artists as tutors.
 I find them all very supportive and I’m comfortable asking them for help and advice when I need to.
 I also love the small class sizes and the fact that students from all four years of the degree, as well as from other art courses, mix and share ideas.

-Vicki Redpath-Watson is studying on the BA (Hons) Fine Art at our Orkney College UHI campus
+Vicki Redpath-Watson is studying on the BA (Hons) Fine Art at our UHI Orkney campus

 Apply for Fine Art BA (Hons)